3LucasZ/LeetCodeSolutions/README.md

 # Python-Projects
-Fun projects created in python.
+Fun projects created in python!
-Using PyCharm and VSCode IDE
+Using PyCharm and VSCode IDE.
 More projects coming soon!